thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 python ticketingMachine.py
 ```

 CroMas development take place on GitHub.
-Please submit any bug that you may encounter to the issue tracker with a reproducible example demonstrating the problem in accordance with the issue template, present in contributing files
+Please submit any bug that you may encounter to the issue tracker with a reproducible example demonstrating the problem, in accordance with the issue template, present in contributing files

 ```
 ├── assets